Malnutrition: the goal of "Zero Hunger" by 2030?

-Faced with the increase in the number of undernourished people, the United Nations' goal of eliminating world hunger seems totally compromised.
+Faced with the increasing number of undernourished people, the United Nations' goal of eliminating world hunger seems totally compromised.

 By 2030, the organization has set itself the goal of ending malnutrition.
-To achieve this, the ambition is to provide access healthy, nutritious and sufficient food all year round .
+To achieve this, the ambition is to provide year-round access to healthy, nutritious, and sufficient .

 What is malnutrition?

-Malnutrition mainly concerns two types of poor diet:
+Malnutrition primarily involves two types of poor diet:

 -